 STEM CELLS AND DEVELOPMENT welcomes papers covering widely diverse aspects of hematology, bone marrow transplantation, immune reconstitution, and progenitor cell biochemistry and characterization.

-Submission fees/codes are NOT required for revisions to papers submitted prior to February 19, 2013.
-To upload a revision of a paper, the submitting author must log in to their Author Center and click on the “Revised Manuscripts in Draft” link.
-The paper will appear there, and the submitting author will be able to proceed without paying a submission fee or entering a submission code.
+Processing charges and submission codes are NOT required for revisions to previously submitted papers.
+To upload a revision of a paper, the submitting author should log in to their Author Center at http://mc.manuscriptcentral.com/scd click on “Revised Manuscripts in Draft.”
+The paper will appear in this area, and the submitting author will be able to upload revised files without paying any charges or entering a submission code.

 INSTRUCTIONS FOR AUTHORS